Maureen-osaghae/Automated-Security-Response-with-EventBridge-and-Lambda/README.md

 What’s really nice about this alert is that it a) removes all the noise and only focuses on the threat, and b) gives you step-by-step what you should do.
 You could even link to an internal playbook in your docs, for example.

+# Recapping What Just Happened
+Your automation system worked like this:

+Attack Simulation → Created a suspicious IAM user CloudTrail → Captured the CreateUser API call EventBridge → Detected the event pattern and triggered your rule Lambda Function → Received the event and executed your security response IAM Policy → Applied quarantine to prevent user actions SNS → Sent alert to your email
+This entire process happens automatically once CloudTrail events reach EventBridge (typically 5-15 minutes), providing rapid containment of potential threats.

+# Troubleshooting EventBridge issues
+As we start to wrap up, I want to share a few tips/tricks if you try to apply EventBridge in your own environments and encounter issues:

+EventBridge shows no matches: a) Wait longer (up to 15 minutes) for CloudTrail events to show up, or b) make sure your event pattern is correct.
+Even just a single typo or something missing will lead to this issue
+User created but not quarantined: a) Make sure the Lambda function is executing.
+If not, read on to the next one. b) Check Lambda function logs for errors
+No Lambda logs/execution but EventBridge shows matched events: This indicates EventBridge is detecting events but failing to invoke Lambda.
+Make sure you selected “Create a new role for this resource” when setting up the EventBridge target, rather than using a pre-existing execution role.
+This is critical because AWS will create a service-role whereas if you create the role yourself it would just be a regular role.
+It might look like it would work but it will fail to execute the Lambda function.
+EventBridge shows failed invocations: This is the same issue as the prior bullet point.
+Check CloudWatch metrics for your EventBridge rule and if you see failed invocations usually it’s because of permission issues with the execution role, and/or the resource-based policy in Lambda.

+# Download the Terraform template that deploys this
+Now that you’ve learned how to do this via the AWS console, it’s time for you to deploy this in your own AWS environments.
+I’ve made it super easy for you to do this with a Terraform template that you can download here.
+This template is fully customizable and in fact I would expect you to customize it after successfully deploying it in one of your sandbox accounts and testing it.
+You’ll want to customize it to your exact organization’s needs, and this template makes that super easy to do.

+# Conclusion
+Nice work!
+You’ve successfully built an automated security response system.

+This is just one example of security automation.
+The same patterns can be applied to detect and respond to many other security events.
+Beyond this lab, I would encourage you to think about different scenarios where you could apply this in your personal or org accounts without negatively impacting production or colleagues.
+I’ll leave you with a few ideas…